-Submitted over 1 year ago by Alan Barry
+Submitted about 2 years ago by Alan Barry

 The announcement last week by Centuria is a prime example of the extraordinary returns that is achieved when a property’s zoning changes to a higher density and more sought after zoning.
 Here is an extract from the Centuria press release from Wednesday 27th July 2016.

 “Centuria Property Funds Limited today announced the settlement for the sale of 80 Waterloo Road and 16 Byfield Street Macquarie Park for $101 million.”